 This touching tale of the doomed friendship between a fox cub and the humanitarian huntsmen who reared him is a workmanlike adaptation of David Rook’s novel The Ballad of the Belstone Fox.

-Of the cast Eric Porter as Asher and Rachel Roberts as his wife are first-rate but the real star is the beautiful wildlife photography.
+Eric Porter as Asher and Rachel Roberts as his wife are first-rate but the real star is the beautiful wildlife photography.

 Tag is an orphaned fox cub raised in captivity with a litter of foxhound puppies due to the kindness of Asher (Eric Porter), head huntsman to the Belstone estate.